dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### oraclize.ts

-You can define and export `oraclize` as the function called by oracle request from smart contracts, on this file.
+In this file, you can define and export `oraclize` as the function called by oracle requests from smart contracts.
 This function plays a vital role.
-After the return value of this function is formatted by `pack` function as stated below, it is transferred to blockchain through callbacks for smart contracts.
-The time when oraclize function is called is after events are detected and secret information is obtained through Public Signature as a key.
+The return value of this function is formatted by the `pack` function (described below) and then transferred to the blockchain via callbacks to smart contracts.
+The `oraclize` function is called after events are detected and secret information is retrieved using the Public Signature as a key.

-The function receives the following object as the argument, as stated below. `signatureOptions` is decrypted data of Public Signature.
-Only in the case where generated Public Signature is included in event payloads when the result of the `authorize` function returns `true`, `signatureOptions` is defined.
-In other words, if unauthorized Public Signature is included, `undefined` is given back. `query.publicSignature` includes event payloads with Public Signature. `query.transactionhash` includes transaction-hash that emitted the event. `query.allData` includes all event payloads.
+The function receives the following object as an argument:
+`signatureOptions` contains the decrypted data of the Public Signature. `signatureOptions` is defined only if the event payload includes a Public Signature generated when the `authorize` function returned `true`.
+If an unauthorized Public Signature is included, it will be `undefined`.
+`query.publicSignature` contains the Public Signature from the event payload.
+`query.transactionhash` contains the hash of the transaction that emitted the event.
+`query.allData` contains all event payloads.

 ```typescript
 type Options = {